 To find your nearest Good Sammy location please click here.

-Do I need a scheme ID to use the Containers for Change?
+Do I need a member number to use the Containers for Change?

-For all sites (other than cash sites) you will need a scheme ID participate.
-If you don’t have a scheme ID, you can sign up for one on the Containers for Change website.
+For all sites (other than cash sites) you will need a member number to participate.
+If you don’t have a member number, you can sign up for one on the Containers for Change website.

 To register for the program please click here.

 We have registration ipads in our Good Sammy authorised refund stores to help you.

 My member number accounts says my payment is being processed.
 When will it be paid?

 We process customer payments immediately.
 However, payments are sometimes subject to additional bank checks along with their normal clearing process before the payment is released to you.
 In most cases, payments should be paid within one business day, if the additional checks are not required and your bank details are correct.